DrUzair/RnD/anonymization.md

 *The application of pseudonymisation to personal data can reduce the risks to the data subjects concerned and help controllers and processors to meet their data-protection obligations.
 2. The explicit introduction of ‘pseudonymisation’ in this Regulation is not intended to preclude any other measures of data protection.*

+# Techniques

+## Agrggregation
+Release overall statistics about distribution of data instead of original elements.
+## Interactive
+Administrators answer directed questions on behalf of researchers, instead of releasing data in its entirety;
+## Differential
+adding carefully calibrated noise to the data.

 # Limitations and Threats
 The advantages of anonymization and psudonymization have been acknowleded widely due to the practicalility within legal frameworks.
 However, achieving absolute anonymization is still fraught with challenges and set backs.